 Demodesk, like many other conferencing tools, carries out a significant amount of processing in order to achieve real-time face to face communication and video conferencing.
 It thus has requirements that need to be matched for ensuring good quality and high standard performance.

 Here you will find some basic system, software and hardware guidelines that you can follow to set up a video conference that reliably maintains high-quality audio and video.
 We put together this article to give you a simple, straightforward checklist that you can use to get up and running with video conferencing.
+There is another article, discussing firewall and IT setup configurations.
+This is the link.

 Supported Operating Systems